tlangan1/TODOs/README.md

 ## TODOs

-1. Rewrite fetchTODOs in a `flatter` async/await way.
-The README located in node_modules/mysql is very helpful.
-1. Write code to handle database errors
+1. Write code to handle database errors.
 1. If an error occurs on a fetch change the "...loading" to "unable to process this request at this time."
+This could include the request for an invalid route.
+The fetcher.error works in App2.jsx but not in App1.jsx???
 1. Finish code to add a TODO.
 See the mysql README lines 808 through 813 for a useful `insert` technique.
-1. Try to create a declarative interface to writing data to the database so I do not keep rewriting the same plumbing
+1. Try to create a declarative interface to writing data to the database to avoid rewriting the same plumbing